haxord7hasib/SAT_32/Readme.md

 # ESP32 Sensor Server Project

 ## Description
-This project involves setting up an ESP32-based server to read data from various sensors including a DHT22 for temperature and humidity, an MPU6050 for gyroscope and accelerometer readings, and a BMP085 for barometric pressure and altitude.
+This project sets up an ESP32-based server to collect data from various sensors: DHT22 (temperature and humidity), MPU6050 (gyroscope and accelerometer), and BMP085 (barometric pressure and altitude).
+The server displays this data on a web page.

 ## Components
 - ESP32